ccdmb/predector/README.md

 This is a quick install guide that unfortunately isn't terribly quick.
 For extended documentation and troubleshooting advice, see the [Wiki install documentation](https://github.com/ccdmb/predector/wiki/1.2.0-beta#quick-install).

+### Requirements

+- 4 CPUs
+- 8 GB RAM
+- About 20-30 GB of free disk space (~15 GB for all of the software).
+- A bash terminal in a unix-type environment, we primarily test on the current ubuntu LTS.

 ### 1. Install Conda, Docker, or Singularity